linzjs/linz/docs/models_grid.rst

     }
   }

 If you like, you can pass an object rather than the boolean.
-This also allows you to customise the cell renderer used to display the data within the column.
+This also allows you to customize the cell renderer used to display the data within the column.

 If you provide a ``label``, it will override what is defined in the :ref:`models-label-dsl-summary-reference`.